JohnDuprey/CWCAutomateDiagnostics/README.md

 - Repair option now uses InstallerToken, generate a long lived one using this script https://www.mspgeek.com/files/file/50-generate-agent-installertoken/.

 ## Installation
-- Install Automate Diagnostics from the ConnectWise Control Marketplace (v1.0.5.7 *latest version is not available yet)
+- Install Automate Diagnostics from the ConnectWise Control Marketplace (version 1.0.6.4)

 ### Manual Instructions
 1. Create a new directory for the extension - %programfiles(x86)%\ScreenConnect\App_Extensions\e4dd11eb-3c5e-407c-a7b8-a8ea5e6dbb76